×

 We asked people living in Cuenca to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "We wish we would have brought a Leatherman, our Vitamix and a portable water filter.
-We could have done without so many clothes," replied a member in Cuenca.
+We could have done without so many clothes," explained one expat living in Cuenca, Ecuador.

 View More Answers